isanthosh2004/React_login_auth0/README.md

 # Auth0 React Login Page

 This React application demonstrates a simple login page integrated with Auth0 authentication using the `@auth0/auth0-react` library.
 The login page is built with optional chaining, allowing for concise and readable code.

-**note** The node modules files are exempted from uploading because of large size of files.
+**NOTE:** The node modules files are exempted from uploading because of large size of files.

 ## Features